 Notwithstanding the above, ships may use additional appropriate means available to them to inform the appropriate authorities that a false distress alert has been transmitted and should be cancelled.

+No action will normally be taken against any ship or mariner for reporting and cancelling a false distress alert.
+However, in view of the serious consequences of false alerts, and the strict ban on their transmission, authorities may take actions in cases of repeated violation.

 Reasons: This addendum is intended as guidance to the mariner.
 The upcoming IMO Resolution MSC.514(105) on avoidance of false distress alerts refers directly to Resolution 349 (Rev.WRC-19), which is included in the ITU-R Manual for Use by the Maritime Mobile and Maritime Mobile-Satellite Services (Maritime Manual).

 MOD EUR/65A11A1/103#1771

-RESOLUTION 354 (WRC-07)
+RESOLUTION 354 (REV.WRC-23)

 Distress and safety radiotelephony procedures for 2 182 kHz

-The World Radiocommunication Conference (Geneva, 2007),
+The World Radiocommunication Conference (Dubai, 2023),

 …

-ANNEX TO RESOLUTION 354 (WRC-07)
+ANNEX TO RESOLUTION 354 (Rev.WRC-23)

 Distress and safety radiotelephony procedures for 2 182 kHz*